Trees, Serpents, and Dragons!!!

 to the Judaeo-Christian Bible (hereafter referred to as JCB), the tree of life, was a tree, placed in a garden, the fruit of which

 if eaten would make one live forever.
-I do NOT agree with that.
+I do not think that it is literal.
 I

 think it was an allegory.
-However, most Christians and Many Jews hold to
+However, most Christians hold to

 I believe that the whole